whatup9911/cs305_m5_assignment/README.md

 # cs305_m5_assignment

-For this project we are implementing the movement and obstacle avoidance for the thirty gallon robot
+For this project we are implementing the movement and obstacle avoidance for the thirty gallon robot.
+The thirty gallon robot is an affordable autonomous robotic platform